LuoMouPrincess/Character/README.md

 # Character
-Drawing on the wisdom of predecessors, I want build a character pipeline.
+Drawing on the wisdom of predecessors, I want build to a character pipeline.